dosbox-staging/dosbox-staging/website/docs/downloads/macos.md

 ## Hardware requirements

-This package is compatible with macOS 10.15 (Catalina) or newer and supports both 64-bit Intel and Apple silicon Macs.
+The latest release is compatible with macOS 10.15 (Catalina) or newer and supports both 64-bit Intel and Apple silicon Macs.

 ## Development snapshot builds